SriramRajagopal42/YosemiteTalusProj/README.md

 Example 2:
 ![image](https://user-images.githubusercontent.com/104661603/189474895-3c889c88-8d9d-4a8d-aa44-85d6f8a4d9b5.png)

-## Step 11: ive Colab access to Google Drive
+## Step 11: Give Colab access to Google Drive
 Run the first cell (The one to import data stored in Google Drive).
 Do this by clicking on the cell, and then clicking on the small play button that appears on the left of the cell.
 Then, follow the instructions.

 What you should see: